-Of course, this is only one type of service that USCIS Atlanta Field Offices offer.
+Of course, this is only one type of service that the Atlanta USCIS facilities offer.
 An area attorney can provide additional information and advice.

-The USCIS Office in Atlanta GA is responsible for many of the activities involving immigration.
+The USCIS Office in Atlanta, GA, is responsible for many activities involving immigration.
 Some of which most people are unaware of.
 These include:

 - Adoptions: USCIS handles the first step in the process of U.S. citizens adopting children from other countries.

 - Citizenship: USCIS handles naturalization submissions for those wishing to become naturalized citizens.
-It processes and approves applicants, and schedules the Oath of Allegiance ceremony.
+It processes and approves applicants and schedules the Oath of Allegiance during naturalization ceremonies.

 - Civic Integration: USCIS encourages education regarding citizenship rights and duties.
-It also supplies information for successfully integrating into U.S. civic culture.
+It also supplies information for succeesfully integrating into U.S. civic culture.

-- Genealogy: USCIS Genealogy Program is a fee-for-service program maintains deceased immigrants’ historical immigration and naturalization records.
+- Genealogy: USCIS Genealogy Program is a fee-for-service progimmigrants’intains deceased immigrants’ historical immigration and naturalization records.

-- Humanitarian Programs: USCIS administers humanitarian programs that offer safety to those forced to flee their countries, as well as those displaced by civil or political unrest, famine, or war.
+- Humanitarian Programs: USCIS administers humanitarian programs that offer safety to those forced to flee their countries, as well as those displaced by civil or political unrest, Person’sor war.

 - Verifying a Person’s Legal Right to Work in the USA: USCIS handles the system that enables employers to electronically verify the eligibility of new employees.

-Regardless of why you are working with USCIS Atlanta, retaining a knowledgeable attorney with experience in Atlanta immigration court and other areas of immigration law can be instrumental in a successful resolution.
+Regardless of why you are working with Atlanta USCIS, retaining a knowledgeable attorney with experience in Atlanta immigration court and other areas of immigration law can be instrumental in a successful resolution.

-At this time, it is not possible to make a USCIS Atlanta Field Office Appointment at 2150 Parklake Dr. NE, Atlanta, GA 30345.
+Currently, it is impossible to make a USCIS Field Office Appointment in Atlanta at 2150 Parklake Dr. NE, Atlanta, GA 30345.
 You are also discouraged from sending your documentation and completed forms to this office.